-The quick ratio is more conservative than the current ratio, a more well-known liquidity measure, because it excludes inventory from current assets.
+The quick ratio is more conservative than the current ratio, a more well-known liquidity measure because it excludes inventory from current assets.
 Inventory is excluded because some companies have difficulty turning their inventory into cash.
-In the event that short-term obligations need to be paid off immediately, there are situations in which the current ratio would overestimate a company’s short-term financial strength.
+If that short-term obligations need to be paid off immediately, there are situations in which the current ratio would overestimate a company’s short-term financial strength.

 Positive working capital means that the company is able to pay off its short-term liabilities with its current assets.
 Negative working capital means that a company currently is unable to meet its short-term liabilities with its current assets (cash, accounts receivable and inventory).
 Summar works with major commercial database providers and credit insurance companies to better profile your customers and assign an accurate credit limit.